jexxa-projects/Jexxa/docs/adr/005-strategy-pattern-for-driven-adapters.md

 ## Decision

-Jexxa provides driven adapter strategies so that the implementation of driven adapters is just a simple facade, which maps between the API of outbound ports to corresponding API of the strategy.
+Jexxa provides typical implementation of application infrastructure patterns via strategies so that the implementation of driven adapters is just a simple facade, which maps between the API of outbound ports to corresponding API of the strategy.

 ## Consequences